IlyaGureshidze/bixel/README.md

 - `locationsCount: string` - number of requested locations
 - `metricsCount: string` - number of requested metrics
 - `periodsCount: string` - number of requested periods
-- `xsCount: string` number of entities of x-axis (e.g. periods, locations, metrics - one projected on x axis)
+- `xsCount: string` number of entities of x-axis (e.g. periods, locations, metrics - one projected on x-axis)
 - `ysCount: string` number of entities of y-axis
 - `zsCount: string` number of entities of z-axis
 - `saveAbilities: string[]` - array of file extensions that vizel can be saved to